 Businesses worldwide are beginning to branch out into mobile, AI, app development and cloud-based tech, which has prompted an IT budget increase and team expansion plans.
 This is set to drive up an already high demand for tech professionals.

-Back End Developer jobs are opening up for tech professionals with niche skill sets—these individuals are increasingly rare in the UK hiring market and those with proven skills and experience are likely to receive multiple job offers.
+Back End Developer jobs are opening up for tech professionals with niche skill sets - these individuals are increasingly challenging to find in the UK hiring market and those with proven skills and experience are likely to receive multiple job offers.

 Big data is helping businesses gain better strategic insights and to create personalised customer experiences.
 Many of them are turning to AI technology for fast data processing at a large scale, which has pushed up demand for Back End Developers with AI and machine learning skills, and a good understanding of statistics and probability.

 The integration of AI into business practices has also increased the need for developers with an excellent understanding of IT security and risk.
 Research has shown that IT security is one of the key skills for tech professionals in 2020 and beyond.